Cal Lutheran at a Glance

 Cal Lutheran’s intercollegiate athletic teams compete in the Southern California Intercollegiate Athletic Conference (SCIAC) and the NCAA Division III.
-Men’s teams compete in baseball, basketball, cross-country, football, golf, soccer, swimming and diving, tennis, track and field, volleyball, and water polo.
-Women’s teams compete in basketball, cross-country, golf, softball, soccer, swimming and diving, tennis, track and field, volleyball and water polo.
-Junior varsity teams compete in men’s and women’s basketball, men's and women’s soccer, baseball and volleyball.
+Men’s teams compete in baseball, basketball, cross-country, football, golf, soccer, swimming and diving, tennis, track and field, volleyball and water polo.
+Women’s teams compete in basketball, cross-country, golf, soccer, softball, swimming and diving, tennis, track and field, volleyball and water polo.
+Junior varsity teams compete in men’s and women’s basketball, men's and women’s soccer, baseball and women's volleyball.

 - Chris Kimball, Ph.D., 2008-